EaZyStudiio/Win-Hyperkey/README.md

   - The entire implementation without loseing CAPSLOCK means in some "minority" softwares you can't create the hotkey you want using capslock and modifierkey
     - just to be clear this works with almost all software current culplrit is Powertoys
   - Since it is combining multiple keyboard modifier keys together you can't really use it in conjunction with other modifier key
-    - (SOLUTION) combine from the right side insted
+    - (WORKAROUND) This will be addressed by the planned update to use right-side modifiers instead.